 In case you missed the hard copy in your mailbox, here’s New Rochelle’s Spring newsletter, filled with updates on local initiatives, helpful tips, and information about municipal services.
 Thank you to the City’s Marketing & Communications team for putting the newsletter together.

 Through the Boys and Girls’ Clubs Civics Day, youngsters have an opportunity to come to City Hall and play the role of elected and appointed officials.
 Here’s Daniel Silva, who was chosen to be the mayor for a day, looking entirely comfortable at the desk!

-I just finished delivering my 2019 State of the City Address to an overflow audience at City Hall.
 My remarks highlighted our community’s significant and exciting progress on a range of economic, environmental, and social priorities, while also acknowledging persistent challenges that require our continued attention and focus.
 The State of our City is the strongest it has been in my lifetime, but it can be stronger still.
 Please read the whole speech by downloading the text as a PDF or by copying this address into your browser:

 Or for a more concise — albeit less coherent — version, check out this word cloud.